 We don’t really do ‘soppy’.
 Is that ok?

 It’s absolutely ok.
 As a matter of fact I don’t do ‘soppy’ either.
 Ex-clients Ruth and Jon probably put it best: ‘It was such a relief to find someone who could convey romance without ‘the cheese factor’.’
 The same applies to whatever emotional subject I’m writing about.
 It’s all about capturing my clients’ stories, personalities and feelings in an entirely authentic way.

 Does it matter if I’m not very good at writing?

 Not at all – though I bet you’re a better writer than you think you are.
 Either way, that’s not what this is about.
 All I ask is that you commit to the process: giving it the attention, care and time it needs, but in an achievable and enjoyable way that works for you.
 In fact, clients often surprise themselves with just how satisfying they find the writing that they do.
 I take care of the rest.

 Where can we have our ceremony?

 I’ve led ceremonies in zoos, tipis, a polytunnel, museums, 5* hotels, at sea, a recording studio, castles, a gallery, a swimming pool (empty), a beach, brewery and at the ‘Gherkin’ and ‘Swan at the Globe’ in London – almost anywhere.
-Usually I work in Yorkshire, Derbyshire, Lancashire, Greater Manchester, Cheshire, Nottinghamshire and Staffordshire, but also across the UK and abroad.
+Usually I work in Yorkshire, Derbyshire, Lancashire, Manchester, Cheshire, Nottinghamshire and Staffordshire, but also across the UK and abroad.

 Are Humanist weddings legally recognised in England like in Scotland?